Our default settings

 We load the resources over secure HTTPS channel.
 If you need to test sites coming from a non-encrypted HTTP channel, you need to modify the default browser settings.
 Check our 1 minute video guide how to enable mixed content for Google Chrome and enable mixed content for Mozilla Firefox .
 For Firefox, there is a browser plugin available, known as the Toggle Mixed Active Content plugin by Fredy.
 Safari does not block mixed content and should not be an issue.
 Internet Explorer support is currently in progress for the platform.
 If you need more information about the 'mixed content' issue, you can read about it on Mozilla Developer's site: Mixed content.

 Some pages cannot be displayed in a frame due to the X-Frame-Options HTTP response header used to indicate whether a browser should be allowed to render a page in a frame, iframe or object.
 Most social site use this option, so they can not be loaded (directly or after click through from other pages) by the application.
 If you are the site owner, you need to remove this code line during the responsive testing.
 In case you need more information about the 'X-Frame-Options' issue, you can read about it on Mozilla Developer's site: X-Frame-Options.

 Missing 'viewport meta tag'

 A typical mobile-optimised site contains a 'viewport meta tag' to disable auto zooming of the viewport by mobile browsers.
 Missing this code line results in squeezing every page layout into a tiny mobile window, instead of displaying the intended responsive layout.
 You can read more about it on Mozilla Developer's site: Using the viewport meta tag to control layout on mobile browsers.

-Devices are listed by their most common brand names along with their native resolutions and market shares.
+Devices are listed by their most common brand names along with their screen sizes, native resolutions and market shares.

 The default scaling is 100%, which is the original device size.
 You can scale down the viewport for a better overview by setting the scaling to Auto fit, which would maximise the height of the viewport according to the visible screen portion.
 The additional scaling options, namely 25%, 50% and 75%, are related to the original device sizes.